 The adjective queer poses etymological problems.
-Its sense of ‘strange, odd, peculiar, eccentric’ is given an initial OED date of 1513; thus John Bale in 1550 writes of chronicles that ‘contayne muche more truthe than their quere legends’.
-There is then another sense, recorded as obsolete, with a date of 1567: that of queer as ‘bad, contemptible, worthless, untrustworthy, disreputable’.
+Its sense of “strange, odd, peculiar, eccentric” is given an initial OED date of 1513; thus John Bale in 1550 writes of chronicles that “contayne muche more truthe than their quere legendes.”
+There is then another sense, recorded as obsolete, with a date of 1567: that of queer as “bad; contemptible, worthless; untrustworthy, disreputable.”
 In this sense the word is used with reference especially to vagabonds and criminals, and eventually also applied to counterfeit coins and banknotes.
-This bad queer seems to have been a different word, of unknown origin, from the strange queer, itself of uncertain origin, with which it gradually became identified after the end of 17c.
+This bad queer (in early use often occurring as quire) seems to have been a different word, of unknown origin, from the strange queer, itself of uncertain origin, with which it gradually became identified after the end of C17.

 The merging of the more or less distinct words is subsequently important.
-Strange queer continues through into contemporary English, acquiring in the course of 18c an associated sense of ‘feeling out of sorts, unwell, faint, giddy’.
-The OED quotes from a 1750 novel: “All on a sudden, my Wife complained she was sick, and both myself and Sir Thomas found ourselves very queer and qualmish”.
+Strange queer continues through into contemporary English, acquiring in the course of C18 an associated sense of feeling “out of sorts; unwell; faint, giddy.”
+The OED quotes from a 1750 novel: “All on a sudden, my Wife complained she was sick, and both myself and Sir Thomas found ourselves very queer and qualmish.”
 The major development is use of the term in the specific sense of, or relating to, homosexuals or homosexuality.
-The OED dates this from early 20c, with an initial quotation from The Los Angeles Times in 1914 which characterizes a club as “composed of the ‘queer’ people”, where “the ‘queer’ people have a good time”; followed by a 1915 quotation from Arnold Bennett describing “An immense reunion of art students, painters, and queer people.
-Girls in fancy male costume, queer dancing, etc…”
+The OED dates this from eC20, with an initial quotation from The Los Angeles Times in 1914 that characterizes a club as “composed of the ‘queer’ people,” where “the ‘queer’ people have a good time”; followed by a 1915 quotation from Arnold Bennett describing “[a]n immense reunion of art students, painters, and queer people.
+Girls in fancy male costume, queer dancing, etc. . . .”

 The OED has two entries for queer as a noun.
-The first with the, in various senses and specified as rare, has a late initial date of 1826 and brings us back to strange, peculiar queer, with a quotation from Walter Scott: “His appearance bordered… upon what is vulgarly called the queer”.
+The first is derived from the “bad” queer, and means “forged or counterfeit money.”
+The second has two separate senses.
+The first shows uses with the, i.e., things that are “queer” in various senses, taken collectively.
+It is specified as rare, has a late initial date of 1826, and brings us back to strange, peculiar queer, with a quotation from Walter Scott: “His appearance bordered . . . upon what is vulgarly called the queer.”
 The second is that of a homosexual, in the first instance a male homosexual.
-The initial date given is 1894, referring to the infamous letter sent by the Marquess of Queensberry to his son Lord Alfred Douglas in which he anathematizes “The Snob Queers”.
-When W.H.Auden writes in 1932 of “An underground cottage frequented by the queer”, the homosexual sense is obvious, though as it happens the OED offers this in its first noun entry as an illustration of one of the variety of senses of queer with the (one might then doubt the appropriateness of considering the use of the queer in that sense as rare).
+The initial date given is 1894, referring to the infamous letter sent by the Marquess of Queensberry to his son Lord Alfred Douglas in which he anathematizes “The Snob Queers.”

 In OED the derogatory force is noted with which the adjective and noun queer could be used in respect of homosexuals.
-The merging of strange and bad queer senses made available a term of abuse and offensive judgement.
-Though the history of its use from the start by homosexual people and communities themselves is complex, making it more than simply abusive, it is recent decades which have seen the reclaiming of queer as a positive and empowering term of identification and identity.
-The OED cites a 1992 piece from The Nation referring to an advertisement as “thoroughly offensive to queer readers”, where what is offensive is not queer as an identification of a section of the readership but the advertisement itself.
+The merging of strange and bad queer senses made available a term of abuse and offensive judgment.
+Though the history of its use from the start by homosexual people and communities themselves is complex, making it more than simply abusive, only recent decades have seen the reclaiming of queer as a positive and empowering term of identification and identity.
+The OED cites a 1992 piece from The Nation referring to an advertisement as “thoroughly offensive to queer readers,” where what is offensive is not queer as an identification of a section of the readership but rather the advertisement itself.

-At the same time, queer has been extended beyond reference to a particular homosexual identification, shifting to a calling into question of sexual identities and solid gender roles.
-The sense of queer as strange comes to the fore here, in that the word is used to refer to those who reject the terms of ‘heteronormativity’.
-Thus the OED records the derivative queerdom as the state or condition of being homosexual, homosexuals collectively, from 1961, but then has a quotation from 1994 that defines queerdom as ‘a polymorphously perverse, all-inclusive left-of-centre community’.
-This later use is in the context of the development of queer theory, itself with an initial OED date of 1990: an approach to social and cultural study which challenges or deconstructs accepted notions of sexuality and gender, goes against acceptance of heterosexuality as normative and the assumption of fixed terms of male and female.
-As a 2003 OED quotation from the Times Literary Supplement puts it, “The overriding priority for queer theory is to get rid of the idea that some kinds of people, and some forms of sex, are more natural than others”.
+At the same time, queer has been extended beyond reference to a particular homosexual identification.
+The term now calls into question both sexual identities and solid gender roles.
+The sense of queer as strange comes to the fore here, as the word refers to those who reject the terms of heteronormativity.
+Thus, the OED records the derivative queerdom as “the state or condition of being homosexual; homosexuals collectively,” from 1961, but then has a quotation from 1994 that defines queerdom as “a polymorphously perverse, all-inclusive left-of-centre community.”
+This later use relates to the development of queer theory, itself with an initial OED date of 1990: an approach to social and cultural study that challenges or deconstructs accepted notions of sexuality and gender, goes against acceptance of heterosexuality as normative and the assumption of fixed terms of male and female.
+As a 2003 OED quotation from the Times Literary Supplement puts it, “The overriding priority for queer theory is to get rid of the idea that some kinds of people, and some forms of sex, are more natural than others.”

 Contemporary development of queer becomes in these circumstances a site of contention, raising questions as to whether the word can be effectively separated from the history of derogatory and derisive usages, as well as questions regarding the effects of its general extension into an academic all-inclusiveness at the expense of specific cultural-political use in relation to particular identified groups.

-Queer as a verb is a late development, and carries a sense of ‘ridicule, swindle, cheat’ (1781) as well as ‘put out of order, spoil’ (1818), hence to queer the pitch (1846), originally with reference to spoiling the business of a street vendor or performer.
-The OED gives no sense or quotation relating to queer to the homosexual senses of adjective and noun queer.
-There is also a completely separate verbal queer (1390) with its own straightforward etymology (Latin quaerere) meaning to ‘ask, enquire’; this verb occurs today in regional uses only.
+Queer as a verb is a late development, and carries a sense of “to make a fool of, ridicule; swindle, cheat” (1781), as well as “to put out of order; to spoil” (1818), hence to queer a pitch (1846), originally with reference to spoiling the business of a street vendor or performer.
+The OED gives no sense or quotation relating queer as verb to the homosexual senses of adjective and noun queer, although this is current—as, for example, in the title of a book of gay musicology: Queering the Pitch (1994).